 “I hated hurling and football growing up, I wasn’t very good at either.
-I fell in love with kickboxing when I realized I was pretty good at the sport,” said Cian McCormack, a 24-year-old kickboxer.
+I fell in love with kickboxing when I realized I was pretty good at the sport,” says Cian McCormack, a 24-year-old Kickboxer.

-Mr McCormack from a very young age was inclined towards playing video games.
-“I was kind of a nerd,” he said.
+Cian from a very young age was inclined towards playing video games.
+“I was kind of a nerd,” he says.
 But by playing video games which involved kickboxing, he became interested in trying the real thing and was able to find a different path for himself.

-“Fighting was always a passion; I hope it’ll be a passion until I can make a career and finish a career successfully in it,” said Mr McCormack.
-He started training at the young age of 14.
-Now, at 24, he is training to represent Ireland at international level.
+“Fighting was always a passion; I hope it’ll be a passion until I can make a career and finish a career successfully in it,” he says.

-Mr McCormack took his passion to new heights in 2022 when he claimed the IKF Pro-World Super Welterweight K-1 title.
-With winning this fight, the 24-year-old joined the professional ranks and will be representing Ireland in competing internationally.
+Cian took his passion to new heights in 2022 when he claimed the IKF Pro-World Super Welterweight K-1 title.
+He fought against the Dutch fighter, Giano Zwaggman from the World renowned team Van Den Berg Gym outside Amsterdam.

-“I like to take inspiration from many different athletes and form it into my own style, so I don’t have a set role model but one person who sparked my interest in this field was a Brazilian Mixed Martial Artist, Anderson Silva,” said Mr McCormack.
-“He has done a lot for striking and showcased what can really be done about people who don’t know much about it,” he added.
+“I like to take inspiration from many different athletes and form it into my own style, so I don’t have a set role model but one person who sparked my interest in this field was a Brazilian Mixed Martial Artist, Anderson Silva.

 The best part about being a fighter for him is the competition and preparation leading up to the competition.
-“When your hands get raised in the ring, nothing else matters, you’re just really happy,” said Mr McCormack.
+“When your hands get raised in the ring, nothing else matters, you’re just really happy.